beelzebielsk/turbo-fiesta/README.md

   two programs talk to each other.
 - I have a server-type program that "hosts" a chat.
-It takes connectiosn from clients, and it receives a message from a client and distrubutes them to all clients (including the sending client... for now).
+It takes connectiosn from clients, and it receives a message from a client and distrubutes them to all clients.

 TODO
 ====